jdrsn/slate/source/includes/_users.md

 `GET /c/<app>/u?x=<JSON>`

-For `GET` requests, the user data can also be passed as a JSON string in the query param `x` of the URL.
+For `GET` requests, the user data can also be passed as JSON string in the query param `x` of the URL.

 > <a href='https://qi.do/c/chat/u/dad@example.com/p455w0rd' target='_blank'>qi.do/c/chat/u/dad@example.com/p455w0rd </a>